 “Performing more intervals of shorter durations appears to produce lower post-exercise RPE (rate of perceived exertion) values than performing fewer intervals of longer duration and equal intensity.”

 Short and intense seems to be the sweet spot for interval training.
 This isn’t surprising.
 If you know you only have to work intensely for 30 seconds, you can push yourself hard because the discomfort is brief.
 Through interval training, using short active intervals, you can work out at higher intensities than you would be able to sustain in a continuous manner.
 As a result, you build endurance AND explosive power.
-Plus, if you’re pressed for time, you can get the benefits of an aerobic and anaerobic workout in short time period, as little as 15 minutes of HIIT training.
+Plus, if you’re pressed for time, you can get the benefits of an aerobic and anaerobic workout in a short time period, as little as 15 minutes of HIIT training.

 The Benefits of HiiT Training